1pram/Accountable_Automation_Framework/docs/deployment.md

 Terraform prompts for 5 variables (Enter each one when asked):

 ```
-Your public IPv4 in CIDR form for SSH to bastion (e.g., 203.0.113.25/32.
+- Your public IPv4 in CIDR form for SSH to bastion (e.g., 203.0.113.25/32.
 This can be retrieved by going to whatismyipaddress.com or api.ipify.org)

-var.ai_service_api_key (A mock API key e.g. sk-oc-mock-a7f3d2e8b1c94f6a8e2d5b7c3f1a9e4d use this exact string)
+- var.ai_service_api_key (A mock API key e.g. sk-oc-mock-a7f3d2e8b1c94f6a8e2d5b7c3f1a9e4d use this exact string)

-var.cloudtrail_bucket_name (The S3 Logs bucket name.
+- var.cloudtrail_bucket_name (The S3 Logs bucket name.
 It must be globally unique.
 Append your account ID or initials)

-key_name The name of your EC2 key pair (Without the .pem extension)
+- key_name The name of your EC2 key pair (Without the .pem extension)

-var.workflow_bucket_name (the S3 workflow bucket name.
+- var.workflow_bucket_name (the S3 workflow bucket name.
 This will be used by the human-user and automation role.
 It must be globally unique.
-Append your account ID or initials)
+Add your account ID or initials)
 ```

 Look for approximately: